Taraxa Project

 3. Creating a Taraxa Node

 If you are running this on Windows you will first need to install Windows Subsystem for Linux.
-You can use this guide.
+You can use .

 Export your AWS access keys to your environment so that the node creation script can access it without prompting you for it: